chapel-lang/chapel/doc/rst/language/spec/bytes.rst

 stores the value ``1`` in ``number``.

-To learn more about handling these errors, see the :ref:`Error Handling technical note <readme-errorHandling>`.
+To learn more about handling these errors, see the Language-Specification page on :ref:`Error Handling <Chapter-Error_Handling>`.

 .. _Bytes_Methods: